colonelpanichacks/esp32-oui-sniffer/README.md

 <img src="https://raw.githubusercontent.com/colonelpanichacks/esp32-oui-sniffer/Xiao-esp32-c3-serial/serial.jpg" alt="Serial Connection" width="400">

 ## Usage
-1. Flash Meshtastic firmware to Heltec board.
-2. Edit **Line 74** in `meshdetect.ino`, replacing `00:11:22` with the OUI(s) of your target devices.
-3. Flash Xiao board with `meshdetect.ino`.
+1. Put device on mesh channel of your choice.
-4. Power the device via the Xiao ESP32 USB-C port.
+2. Power the device via the Xiao ESP32 USB-C port.
+Ble scanner will continiously sends a serial message over meshtastic if your target device/devices are detected

 ## Contributing
 Fork the repository and use a feature branch.
 Pull requests welcome.